anurmanov/hacker_news/README.md

 P.S.: Docker containers postgres, web, redis works on special internal network in case of enhancement of the security of system.
 These containers have static ip-addresses for implementing unit test.
 There is variable hn_postgres_ipv4_address in the configuration module settings.py.
 The value of this variable must be equal to ip address of the postgres service in the docker-compose.yml.

 P.S.2: File requirements.txt is located in ./web path and all python module are being installed in hn_wsgi container.
+So there is no need to be installed python virtual environment.